Zirconia Dental Lab

 When to prescribe zirconia crowns

-What we appreciate about zirconia is its versatility in strength and aesthetics when compared to other dental crown materials such as PFM and eMax.
+What we appreciate about zirconia, as a zirconia dental lab, is its versatility in strength and aesthetics when compared to other dental crown materials such as PFM and eMax.
 Not only can you achieve comparable aesthetics for anterior teeth with zirconia as you can with eMax, zirconia crowns are more durable and less prone to breaking.

 Zirconia dental crown FAQ

 It is best practice to give approximately 0.5mm of space when prepping for posterior crowns.
 The proper occlusal reduction is between 1 and 1.5mm or 1.5 to 2mm.
 Using a shoulder or chamfer margin style, provide for a 0.5m reduction at the gingival margin.

 For anterior zirconia dental crowns, you’ll need to leave at least 0.3 mm of space to accommodate the crown’s wall thickness.
 Additionally, you’ll need to account for an incisal reduction of either 1 to 1.5 mm or 1.8 to 2.0 mm.
 At the gingival margin, you’ll need a reduction of at least 0.5mm.

 Double cord is the best option for retraction due to the increased accessibility and improved displacement of tissue.
 Pack two knitted cords (soaked in a hemostatic material and at different diameters) and leave the larger cord in place for at least five minutes before pulling and scanning for optimal results.